 Elk is an award-winning executive with over 20 years of experience in product development, professional services, operations, corporate IT, and information and vendor management.

-The leadership of Elk is recognized for the company’s creative solutions, which are simple to use and completely configurable to suit lender’s business and desired workflow, providing borrowers with a fantastic experience.
+The leadership of Elk is recognised for the company’s creative solutions, which are simple to use and completely configurable to suit lender’s business and desired workflow, providing borrowers with a fantastic experience.

 Elk, who is already pursuing a Master of Arts degree in management at Harvard, earned her first degree from Central Florida and master’s degree from Bishop’s University in Canada.